sortsofecon/academic-kickstart/content/post/20-things-good-to-know-for-phd.md

 ---

 title: "20 Things Good to Know for PhDs"
-sbtitle: "Shared by Lucy A. Taylor in Nature Careers Community"
+subtitle: "Shared by Lucy A. Taylor in Nature Careers Community"
 summary: ""
 authors: []
 tags: [Daily Talk]